viking-sudo-rm/rusty-dawg/README.md

 For most basic use cases, it might be easier to use the Python wrapper [py-rusty-dawg](https://github.com/viking-sudo-rm/py-rusty-dawg).

-# How to Use
+# Getting Started

+## Installing Rust

+Simply use the one-liner [here](https://www.rust-lang.org/tools/install).

-## Building
+## Testing and Building Rusty DAWG

-To run tests for the repo, you can use Cargo:
+To run tests for the repo, you can use Cargo, which should have been installed along with Rust:

 ```
 cargo test